Hetton-le-Hole: Coal mining

 By 1896, Hetton-le-Hole was a mining village in its own right; the district parish of Eppleton had been formed from Hetton-le-Hole which, by then, included that part of Hetton-le-Hole known as the "Downs".
-The village "comprised an area of 512 acres, with a population of 5,000".
+The village had a population of 5,000 and occupied 512 acres.

 Coal has been mined in the surrounding area since Roman times.
 Coal was then obtained by drift mining, but by the 14th century shafts were used.
 In 1819 the Hetton Coal Company was formed and its first shaft was sunk a year later.
 It was a highly controversial undertaking, with geologists doubtful as to whether coal of any value existed there.
 The Hetton Coal Company's owners also decided to build a wagonway from their new Hetton colliery to the River Wear at Sunderland.
 George Stephenson was hired to build the 8 mi line.
 The trains were powered by gravity down the inclines and by locomotives for its level and upward stretches.
 It was the first railway to use no animal power at all.
 These methods were used until 1959, as was some of the original machinery.

 This was the scene of one of the earliest fatalities on railway lines, the "Hetton Wagonway Disaster" of Saturday 26 February 1831.
 Two Primitive Methodist Ministers were walking along the wagonway to Hetton when they saw some wagons approaching on the line on which they were walking.
 They moved to the adjacent line but had not seen wagons approaching from the other direction.
 John Hewson was killed outright, John Branfoot died a few hours later.